ICCR Membership for Faith-Based Organizations

 The case for aligning money and mission is made easiest at faith-based institutions where advancing social justice and advocating for those most vulnerable is the unstated “business plan”.
 It is no wonder then, that many religious organizations are drawn to the ICCR coalition as a vehicle to help faith communities further their institutional goals through their investments and, specifically, through their direct corporate engagements.

-We welcome participation from all faith-based organizations that share our goals and are happy to answer any questions you may have about our work.
+We invite all faith-based organizations that share our goals to join us as members.
+We’d be happy to answer any questions you may have about our work.